Nikolay Krasnov (architect): 1922–1939: Work in Belgrade

 In 1922 Krasnov and his wife moved to Belgrade, then part of the Kingdom of Yugoslavia.
 He was one of around 90,000 Russian emigrés in Yugoslavia at the time, and one of many Russian architects and civil engineers that would have a large impact on the country over the next two decades.
 In Belgrade he became head of the Department of Monumental Architectural Developments and Monuments, part of the Serbian Ministry of Housing and Building.
 His building designs in Serbia number around 60, and were created under the name Nikola Krasnov, as a mark of respect to his adopted homeland.

-His key works in Belgrade include: the Ministry of Forestry building (now Ministry of Foreign Affairs) (1923) which bears a memorial plaque to Krasnov; the Serbian National Archive Building (1928); and the Yugoslavian Ministry of Finance Building (built 1926–29).
+His key works in Belgrade include: the Ministry of Foreign Affairs Building (1923) which bears a memorial plaque to Krasnov; the Serbian National Archives Building (1928); and the Government Building (built 1926–29).
 These academicist buildings were large and imposing, and designed to represent the strength of Yugoslavian statehood.
 However, Krasnov also created buildings of various other styles, including the renovation of the medieval Ružica Church in 1925.
 He also created the artistic interiors for St. George's Church royal mausoleum in Topola, the villa of the Old Palace in Belgrade, and the House of the National Assembly (completed in 1936).

 He died in Belgrade on 8 December 1939, and is buried in the Russian section of the New Cemetery in Belgrade.
 In 2016 a street in Belgrade was renamed in his honour.